 Arthur H. Compton Lecture Series

-Spring 2024
+Spring 2025

 Location: Kersten Physics Teaching Center, 5720 South Ellis Avenue, room 106

-This event is free and open to the public.
+This event is free and for the public.
+Attend in person or watch the livestream here!

 Interested in getting announcements about upcoming Compton Lectures or availability of recordings?
 Join our mailing list!
 Just send an email to compton-subscribe@lists.uchicago.edu with the subject set to Subscribe and you'll be signed up.